In this article

 How to earn credit card rewards points

-Points-based systems often offer higher rewards in certain categories, like SaaS or travel, incentivizing you to spend more in those areas.
+Points-based systems often offer point multipliers for purchases in a certain category, like 3x points on dining or travel, incentivizing you to spend more in those areas.

-Cashback programs are simple: spend money to receive a guaranteed percentage back.
-That money can then be used wherever you choose.
+Cashback programs are more simple: You spend money and receive a guaranteed percentage back.
+You can then use that money wherever you choose.

 • Signup bonus rewards: Many corporate card companies will offer an immediate signup bonus to entice new customers.
-These rewards often come with strings attached—a required amount of spending within a certain period of time.
+These rewards often come with strings attached—a required amount of spending within a certain period.
 For example: “New business card users gain 10,000 bonus rewards points if they spend $15,000 within the first 3 months of the card being issued.”

-• Spending at specific vendors: Certain corporate reward cards restrict the places where you can use them and still get bonus points, miles, or cashback.
+• Spending at specific vendors: Certain corporate rewards cards restrict the places you can use them and still get bonus points, miles, or cashback

-• Spending time frames: To receive greater multipliers or the signup bonus, you may be required to spend a certain amount in a certain time frame.
+• Spending time frames: To receive greater multipliers or a signup bonus, you may be required to spend a certain amount in a certain time frame

-• Earning points multipliers: Some will offer points multipliers to incentivize spending on specific vendors, categories, or time periods.
+• Earning points multipliers: Some cards will offer points multipliers to incentivize spending on specific vendors, categories, or within certain time periods

 How to redeem credit card rewards

-Statement credit: Cash back credit cards will typically apply your cash back earnings as a statement credit.
-Sometimes, other options include a check or direct deposit into your bank account.
+1. Statement credit: Cashback credit cards will typically apply your cashback earnings as a statement credit.
+Other options might include a check or direct deposit into your bank account.

-Gift cards: Redeeming points for gift cards is a popular option offered by many issuers.
+3. Gift cards: Redeeming points for gift cards is a popular option offered by many issuers.
 This can include cards for a variety of retailers.
-Although it's a versatile redemption option, the value you get per number of points might be less compared to other methods.
+Although it's a versatile redemption option, the value you get for your points might be less compared to other methods.

-Travel rewards: Travel rewards cards allow you to redeem membership rewards for travel purchases like airline flights, hotel nights, and rental car discounts.
+4. Travel rewards: Travel rewards cards allow you to redeem membership rewards for travel purchases like airline flights, hotel stays, and rental car discounts.
 Some travel cards also let you transfer your points to hotel or airline loyalty programs, where the point values may be higher.

-Shopping portals: Many credit card issuers have shopping portals available where you can use your points to purchase items from their partner retailers, like Amazon and Apple.
+5. Shopping portals: Many credit card issuers have shopping portals where you can use your points to purchase items from their partner retailers, like Amazon and Apple

-Donations to charity: Some credit card companies let you donate the value of your points to charitable organizations.
+6. Donations to charity: Some credit card companies let you donate the value of your points to charitable organizations

 How to choose the most rewarding credit card for you

 Every company is different in its spending needs.
-That’s why you’ll want to choose a corporate rewards credit card wisely before jumping into the one with the flashiest rewards policy.
-Sometimes, simple is better.
+That’s why you’ll want to choose a corporate rewards credit card wisely before jumping for the one with the flashiest rewards policy.
+When in doubt, read the fine print.

 To summarize, here’s what you need to consider before choosing a corporate rewards credit card for your business:

-• Real value: Points and miles are ’t always worth the spending they incentivize.
-Strive for a one-to-one cash value ratio to avoid overspending.
+• Real value: Points and miles aren’t always worth the spending they incentivize.
+Strive for a one-to-one cash value ratio to avoid overspending

-• Cashback terms: Some rewards policies require that you spend a certain dollar amount within a certain period, or wait a certain amount of time before the rewards can be redeemed.
+• Cashback terms: Some rewards policies require you to spend a certain dollar amount within a certain period or wait a certain amount of time before you can redeem the rewards.
 Always read the specific policy for its redemption terms.

 • Spending flexibility: Points, miles, and cashback are not always applicable to every vendor or transaction.
 For example, if you rarely travel for work but are often buying certain industrial materials, you won’t benefit from a travel-heavy rewards program.